twlab/Repeat-Browser_data_processing/README.md

 In this case, you will have to set the length of cage_window, which is the length of basepairs segments around 5' end during our process.

-The default value of cage_window is 20, which meaning the segment we select is from 20 bp in front of 5' end to 20 bp behind it.
+The default value of cage_window is 20, which means the segment we select is from 20 bp in front of 5' end to 20 bp behind it.

 ```bash
 bash run.sh --bam_file /path/to/your/bam_file